Maximilian-Winter/llama-cpp-agent/ReadMe.md

 <img src="https://github.com/Maximilian-Winter/llama-cpp-agent/blob/db41b3184ebc902f50edbd3d27f7a3a1128b7d7d/logo/logo_orange.png" alt="llama-cpp-agent logo" width="400"/>

 ## Introduction
 The llama-cpp-agent framework is a tool designed for easy interaction with Large Language Models (LLMs).
-Allowing users to chat with LLM models, execute structured function calls, get structured output (objects) and do retrieval augmented generation.
+Allowing users to chat with LLM models, execute structured function calls, get structured output (objects), do retrieval augmented generation, and process text in agentic chains with tools.

 It provides a simple yet robust interface and supports llama-cpp-python and OpenAI endpoints with GBNF grammar support (like the llama-cpp-python server) and the llama.cpp backend server.
 It works by generating a formal GGML-BNF grammar of the user defined structures and functions, which is then used by llama.cpp to generate text valid to that grammar.
 In contrast to most GBNF grammar generators it also supports nested objects, dictionaries, enums and lists of them.